lucasfcosta/dotfiles/README.md

 To install them you just need to clone the [powerline/fonts](https://github.com/powerline/fonts) repo and run the `install.sh` script present in their root folter.

-If you're using Kitty, it will use the correct powerline font by default, since its configuration is made through a plain-text file.
+If you're using Alacritty, it will use the correct powerline font by default, since its configuration is made through a plain-text file.

 If you're using ITerm, you need to configure it to use one of these fonts.
 To do that, open Iterm's configs by pressing <kbd>command</kbd> + <kbd>,</kbd>, go to `Profiles` and then `Text` and click on `Change Font` to choose one of the fonts `for Powerline`.